klezVirus/klezVirus.github.io/RedTeaming/AV_Evasion/StackSpoofing/readme.md

 When an exception is raised, the OS will first try to understand the location, within the function, where the exception was raised.
 This is done by searching in the Runtime Function Table for an entry that describes the current function.
-This can be operated by comparing the current RIP with the fields `BeginAddress` and `EndAddress` of each entry in the table.
+This operation can be done by comparing the current RIP with the fields `BeginAddress` and `EndAddress` of each entry in the table.

 If a function is found, the Unwind Information is analysed, and the exact location of the exception is determined:
 * Epilogue: here we can't have a registered handler, so the epilogue code is simulated, and the process is repeated with the updated RIP